|

 first test, you should try to find a military transmission somewhere in the

-band pass of SAQrx.
-In Europe, there are several navy stations between 18 kHz
+passband of SAQrx.
+In Europe, there are several